geniushkg/android-architecture/README.md

-# todo-mvp
+# todo-mvc

-This version of the app is called todo-mvp, and provides a foundation for other samples in this project.
+This version of the app is called todo-mvc, and provides a foundation for other samples in this project.
 The sample aims to:

-* Provide a basic [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (MVP) architecture without using any architectural frameworks.
+* Provide a basic [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (MVC) architecture without using any architectural frameworks.
 * Act as a reference point for comparing and contrasting the other samples in this project.

 **Note:** This project uses the following naming convention, across all repository branches, to distinguish between View classes and MVP views: